run-ai/docs/scheduling-and-resource-optimization/how-the-scheduler-works.md

 ![](img/fairshare.png)

 * For each Project:
-  * The over quota (OQ) portion of each project (per node pool) is calculated as: [(OQ-Weight) / (Σ Projects OQ-Weights)] x (Unused Resource per node pool)
+  * The **over quota (OQ)** portion of each project (per node pool) is calculated as:

+  [(OQ-Weight) / (Σ Projects OQ-Weights)] x (Unused Resource per node pool)

-  * Fairshare is calculated as the sum of quota + over quota.
+  * **Fairshare** is calculated as the sum of quota + over quota.

 * In Project 2, we assume that out of the 36 available GPUs in node pool A, 20 GPUs are currently unused.
 This means  either these GPUs are not part of any project’s quota, or they are part of a project’s quota but not used by any workloads of that project:

-  * Project 2 over quota share:
+  * Project 2 **over quota share**:

-    [(Project 2 OQ-Weight) / (Σ all Projects OQ-Weights)] x (Unused Resource within node pool A) [(3) / (2 + 3 + 1)] x (20) = (3/6) x 20 = 10 GPUs
+    [(Project 2 OQ-Weight) / (Σ all Projects OQ-Weights)] x (Unused Resource within node pool A)

+    [(3) / (2 + 3 + 1)] x (20) = (3/6) x 20 = 10 GPUs

-  * Fairshare = deserved quota + over quota = 6 +10 = 16 GPUs.
+  * **Fairshare** = deserved quota + over quota = 6 +10 = 16 GPUs.
 Similarly, fairshare is also calculated for CPU and CPU memory.
 The Scheduler can grant a project more resources than its fairshare if the Scheduler finds resources not required by other projects that may deserve those resources.

-* In Project 3, fairshare = deserved quota + over quota = 0 +3 = 3 GPUs.
+* In Project 3, **fairshare** = deserved quota + over quota = 0 +3 = 3 GPUs.
 Project 3 has no guaranteed quota, but it still has a share of the excess resources in node pool A. The Run:ai Scheduler ensures that Project 3 receives its part of the unused resources for over quota, even if this results in reclaiming resources from other projects and preempting preemptible workloads.

 ## Fairshare balancing